InfinityCollaborations/EANBIT_training/README.md

 print "rage";
 ```

-Here's a [Gihub pages](https://github.com/eanbit-rt2019), link to the actual EANBiT training repo, coz this is not it.
+Here's a [link](https://github.com/eanbit-rt2019) to the actual EANBiT training repo, coz this is not it.

 In the repo you'll find so much more.
 Like;
 - genomic annotation staff